-Corporate Governance Policy Action taken and reasons if not adopted Acti vely promote ethical and responsible decision-making Adopted Princ ciple 3: Promote ethical and responsible decision-making 3.1 Establish a code of conduct and disclose the code or summary of the code as to: 3.1.1 the practices necessary to maintain confidence in the Company's integrity 3.1.2 the practices necessary to take into account their legal obligations and reasonable expectations of their stakeholders 3.1.3 the responsibility and accountability of individuals for reporting or investigating reports of unethical practices The Company's Corporate Governance Policies include a Directors' and Executive Officers' Code of Conduct Policy which provides a framework for decisions and actions in relation to ethical conduct in employment.
-3.2 Establish a policy concerning trading in Company securities by directors, senior executives and employees and disclose the policy or a summary of that policy The Company's Corporate Governance Policies includes a Dealing in Securities Policy which provides comprehensive guidelines on trading in the Company's securities.
-3.3 Provide the information indicated in 'Guide to Reporting on Principle 3' The Company will provide details of any departures from Principle 3 in its Annual Report. ciple 4: Establish a structure to independently verify and safeguard the grity in financial reporting 4.1 The board should establish an Audit Committee An Audit and Risk Management Committee has been established by the Company.
-4.2 Structure the Audit Committee so that it consists of: Only non-executive directors A majority of independent directors An independent chairperson who is not the chairperson of the Board At least three members The Audit and Risk Management Committee consists of three independent non-executive directors and is chaired by Mr G Brayshaw who is not the chair of the board.
+Corporate Governance Policy Action taken and reasons if not adopted Actively promote ethical and responsible decision-making Adopted Principle 3: Promote ethical and responsible decision-making 3.1 Establish a code of conduct and disclose the code or summary of the code as to: 3.1.1 the practices necessary to maintain confidence in the Company's integrity 3.1.2 the practices necessary to take into account their legal obligations and reasonable expectations of their stakeholders The Company's Corporate Governance Policies include a Directors' and Executive Officers' Code of Conduct Policy which provides a framework for decisions and actions in relation to ethical conduct in employment.
+3.1.3 the responsibility and accountability of individuals for reporting or investigating reports of unethical practices 3.2 Establish a policy concerning trading in Company securities by directors, senior executives and employees and disclose the policy or a summary of that policy The Company's Corporate Governance Policies includes a Dealing in Securities Policy which provides comprehensive guidelines on trading in the Company's securities.
+3.3 Provide the information indicated in 'Guide to Reporting on Principle 3' The Company will provide details of any departures from Principle 3 in its Annual Report.
+Principle 4: Establish a structure to independently verify and safeguard the integrity in financial reporting 4.1 The board should establish an Audit Committee An Audit and Risk Management Committee has been established by the Company.
+4.2 Structure the Audit Committee so that it consists of: Only non-executive directors A majority of independent directors An independent chairperson who is not the chairperson of the board At least three members The Audit and Risk Management Committee consists of three independent non-executive directors and is chaired by Mr G Brayshaw who is not the chair of the board.
 4.3 The Audit Committee should have a formal operating charter The Audit and Risk Management Committee has a formal Charter.
 4.4 Provide the information indicated in the 'Guide to reporting on Principle 4' The Company will provide details of any departures from Principle 4 in its Annual Report.